Detection Engineering Brief - Thursday, May 28, 2026

 This brief produced 5 detection candidates.

-3 production candidates, 2 hunting-only, 0 require environment mapping, and 0 rejected.
+2 production candidates, 1 hunting-only, 2 require environment mapping, and 0 rejected.

 5 detections include KQL.
 5 include ATT&CK mappings.
 5 include triage guidance.